Defense WorldEuropeLatestUSA

 Follow us on Google News to get the latest defense news and analysis

-Here is a detailed comparison of the Rafale and F-35:
+Here is a detailed Rafale vs F-35 comparison:

 Design and Capabilities:

-The Rafale is an omnirole fighter aircraft designed to perform air-to-air and air-to-ground missions.
+The Dassault Rafale, a 4th-generation omnirole fighter aircraft designed to perform air-to-air and air-to-ground missions.
 It has a delta wing design with close coupled canards and is capable of supersonic speeds, making it highly maneuverable.

 Design and Production of Rafale Jet